Program Policies

 - Conditions of participation

-Students are notified approximately 10 days after the application deadline.
-If selected and offered placement at a host university, students have one week to accept/decline the placement.
-If programs fill, students are put on a waitlist and offered a spot as spots become available.
-All students who accept a placement are then required to submit the secondary application.
+Students are notified of placement approximately 10 days after the application deadline.
+Once selected and offered placement at a host university, students have one week to accept/decline the placement and pay the non-refundable commitment deposit.
+As programs fill, students are put on an automatic waitlist and may be offered a spot as those spots become available.
+Students who accept a placement will be nominated to the host institution, and are then required to submit a secondary application according to the schedule set forth by the host institution.

 Secondary Application

 Most programs require a secondary application.
 Students must submit the secondary application directly to the host university after nomination.
 The secondary application will be due by a date determined by the host university and may require some of the same documents Freeman requires.
-It is up to the student to understand the requirements and submit the secondary application by the deadline.
+It is up to the student to understand the requirements and submit the secondary application by the deadline dictated by the host institution.
+Tulane cannot interfere with partner institutions' policies, procedures, or academic calendars.

 Pre-departure Orientation & Advising